gabrielcostasilva/vue-project-planner/README.md

 ### Editing Project
 <img src="./pics/EditProject.png"  />
-By clicking on the pencil icon, the EditProject view is loaded with the current project data.
-When the button __Update Project__ is clicked, the project data is updated.
+By clicking on the pencil icon on the right-hand side of the project title, the _EditProject_ view is loaded with the current project data.
+When the button _Update_ _Project_ is clicked, the project data is updated.

 ### Deleting Project
 The trash icon deletes the targeted project.
+The icon is located on the right-hand side of the project title.
 There is no confirmation before deleting.

 ### Changing Project Completion Status
 <img src="./pics/CompletionStatus.png"  />
 A project may be set as completed or ongoing.
 The left-hand border colour identifies the project completion status.
 The check icon is also coloured differently to identify the completion status.
-In addition, the check icon can be used to change the status.
+In addition, the check icon changes the project completion status.

 ### Adding a New Project
 <img src="./pics/AddProject.png"  />
-The main menu enables adding a new project by clicking in the corresponding option.
+The main menu enables adding a new project by clicking on the corresponding option.
 It loads the _AddProject_ view.
 Both fields are required although there is no other check.
-The __Add Project__ button stores the data in the local database.
+The _Add_ _Project_ button stores the data in the local database.

 ## Views & Components Overview